Nattupura Pattu: Production

 Kasthuri Raja revealed that when he first started the film he had no script except the title.
 The struggles of folk artists in Theni formed the basis for the script.

 Soundtrack

 The soundtrack was composed by Ilaiyaraaja, with lyrics written by the director himself.
 The song "Otharoova" was well received and became a chartbuster.
-It was reused with alterations in the Tamil film Good Bad Ugly (2025).
+It was reused with alterations in the Tamil film Good Bad Ugly (2025), but later removed from that film due to legal action by Ilaiyaraaja.